Braesemann/ViennaRealEstate/README.md

 # How have urban housing preferences developed in response to the Covid-19 pandemic?
 A case study of Vienna

-Data to produce the study findings of the paper 'How have urban housing preferences developed in response to the Covid-19 pandemic?
+Data to reproduce the study findings of the paper 'How have urban housing preferences developed in response to the Covid-19 pandemic?
 A case study of Vienna’.

 __Please cite as__: _Braesemann, F., Kluge, J., & Lorenz, H. (2025).
 How have urban housing preferences developed in response to the COVID-19 pandemic?
 A case study of Vienna.
 PLoS One, 20(5), e0322629._